menu

 Overview

 Dumont is a tiny city located in the state of Iowa.
 With a population of 628 people and just one neighborhood, Dumont is the 386th largest community in Iowa.
-Much of the housing stock in Dumont was built prior to World War II, making it one of the older and more historic cities in the country.
+Dumont has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 Occupations and Workforce